2026-2027 SEASON AUDITIONS

 Our show-specific auditions will take place in person, so that we have the opportunity to watch you play with others in the space and experience aspects of our rehearsal process.

-If you’ve auditioned for Seat of the Pants before, we invite you to send us your headshot, resumé, and Equity status to submissions@seatofthepants.org, also letting us know for which show(s) you’d like to be considered and if you have any accessibility needs that we can help accommodate in person.
+If you’ve auditioned for Seat of the Pants before, we invite you to send us your headshot, resumé, and Equity status to submissions@seatofthepants.org, also letting us know if you have any accessibility needs that we can help accommodate in person.
 We’ll follow up to either set up a show-specific audition time or let you know that we won’t be requiring your talents this season.

 During these sessions, you: